syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

 •	ej.globalize.min.js library avails as built-in within ej.web.all.min.js file, therefore it is not necessary to externally refer it in your application (applicable for version 13.4.0.53 and higher).
 For version lower than 13.4.0.53, refer jQuery.globalize.min.js along with ej.web.all.min.js <BR>

-Apart from the above common scripts, it is also necessary to refer the ej.web.all.min.js file in your application, which plays a major role in control creation.
+Apart from the above common scripts, it is also necessary to refer the ej.web.all.min.js file in your application that plays a major role in control creation.

 The dependencies are available in the following locations of your machine.
-Please copy these files from location given
+Please copy these files from location given.

 <table>
 <tr>